Meet Carlos Lebret: Manager, Clinical Operations

 - Please introduce yourself and your role at Parexel.

-Hi, my name is Carlos Lebret (my pronouns are he, his, him) and I am currently an Associate Manager in Clinical Operations for UK and Ireland.
+Hi, my name is Carlos Lebret (my pronouns are he, his, him) and I am currently a Manager in Clinical Operations for UK and Ireland.
 I manage a team of 15 people with different roles and experience: CRAs (Clinical Research Associates) and COAs (Clinical Operations Assistants).

 - What does a day in your job look like?
 What are your core responsibilities?